-The tax-deferred bucket can be made up of qualified retirement plans such as 401(k)s, 403 B’s, 457 plans, IRAs, TSPs etc. In these plans, you will typically receive an immediate deduction on your taxable income when making a contribution.
+The tax-deferred bucket can be made up of qualified retirement plans such as 401(k)s, 403 B’s, 457 plans, IRAs, TSPs, etc. In these plans, you will typically receive an immediate deduction on your taxable income when making a contribution.
 Any gains in the account grow on a tax-deferred basis.
 Taxes are only done on these accounts when distributions are made.
-There are many rules that surround the distributions of retirement plans.
+Many rules surround the distributions of retirement plans.

-Qualified retirement plans carry a 10% penalty for an early withdrawal prior to age 59 ½ unless certain qualifications apply.
+Qualified retirement plans carry a 10% penalty for early withdrawal before age 59 ½ unless certain qualifications apply.
 These qualifications could be death, divorce, first-time home purchase or a series of substantially equal payments under IRS code section 72T.
 Qualified retirement plans will also carry something called a required minimum distribution which occurs in the year the taxpayer turns age 70 ½.
-At this point, you are required to make a distribution even if you don’t need the money.
+At this point, you are required to make distribution even if you don’t need the money.

 Many people make the mistake of not having proper tax diversification and having too much money in their qualified retirement plans.
-This can become very burdensome once you reach age 70 ½ and required minimum distributions start.
+This can become very burdensome once you have reached age 70 ½ and required minimum distributions start.
 There can be a domino effect causing capital gains that were otherwise tax-free to become taxable.
-It can also cause additional Social Security income to become taxable.
+It can also create additional Social Security income to become taxable.
 If income limits are high enough it can also cause an increase in Medicare taxes.
-When investing in a tax-deferred account, it’s important that you understand when you’re going to take the money out and have some understanding of what your tax bracket will look like during that distribution phase.
+When investing in a tax-deferred account, it’s essential that you understand when you’re going to take the money out and have some understanding of what your tax bracket will look like during that distribution phase.

 Now let’s take a look at the tax-free bucket.

 The tax-free bucket is very limited in scope.
-If you’re looking for true investments you will be limited to a Roth IRA or municipal bonds.
+If you’re looking for true investments, you will be limited to a Roth IRA or municipal bonds.
 The Roth IRA, unlike the traditional IRA, will accumulate and distribute money tax-free.
 Keep in mind you must hold the Roth IRA for at least five years and until you’ve attained the age of 59 ½ to get the tax-free treatment.
-There are many other additional rules that follow the Roth IRA but suffice it to say this is probably one of the best tax codes that you can put investments in.
-Municipal bonds are loans to municipalities where the interest comes federally tax-free and if the bond is held in the state in which you live they are also state tax-free.
+Many other additional rules follow the Roth IRA, but suffice it to say this is probably one of the best tax codes that you can put investments in.
+Municipal bonds are loans to municipalities where the interest comes federally tax-free, and if the bond is held in the state in which you live, they are also state tax-free.
 Any capital gains arising from the sale of a municipal bond will be taxable depending upon the tax bracket the investor falls in.

 Lastly, you have your taxable bucket.

-It is very important that all tax considerations are clearly understood prior to making an investment.
-That’s not to say that you should only invest in order to reduce taxes but to clearly understand any tax consequences as this is effectively a reduction in your rate of return.
+It is critical that all tax considerations are clearly understood before investing.
+That’s not to say that you should only invest to reduce taxes but to clearly understand any tax consequences as this is effectively a reduction in your rate of return.

-If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2016 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or click below to make your appointment.
+If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your 2018 tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or fill out the form below to make your appointment.